Daily Caller, Once Rabid Protector of For-Profit Colleges, Attacks School Tied to Clintons

 Yet, in the years 2010-11, when the Obama Administration first sought to issue a “gainful employment” rule aimed at targeting federal money to effective career colleges, and away from schools that were consistently leaving students deep in debt, the Daily Caller persistently attacked reform advocates.

 In June 2010 the Daily Caller ran a piece by DC lobbyist Lanny Davis defending the performance of for-profit colleges and criticizing Wall Street short-seller Steven Eisman, a persistent critic of the industry, for not disclosing possible financial interests in the issue.
 Davis soon after signed on to run the Coalition for Educational Success, a for-profit college trade group seeking to derail the gainful employment rule.
 Similar efforts to attack reforms by linking them to Eisman were being made by John Sperling, founder of the nation’s biggest for-profit college, the University of Phoenix; by consultants financially connected to Sperling; by another aggressive for-profit college trade group, APSCU (then called the Career College Association); and by Melanie Sloan, the head of the ethics watchdog group CREW.
 (Sloan at one point announced she was leaving CREW to join Lanny Davis’s firm, but later cancelled that plan.)
+[UPDATE: Documents revealed in August 2014 show that CREW, during the period that Melanie Sloan was attacking critics of for-profit colleges, received funding from a foundation connected to John Sperling.]

 The Daily Caller attacked the chief Capitol Hill critic of for-profit colleges, Senator Tom Harkin (D-IA), claiming his staff might have engaged in “witness tampering” for a hearing on the industry.
 The Daily Caller attacked the well-publicized Government Accountability Office investigation that exposed industry abuses.
 The Daily Caller questioned the ethics of the organization I ran at the time, Campus Progress (part of the Center for American Progress), because we — horrors — both engaged in public advocacy on the issue of for-profit colleges and published advocacy journalism on the same subject.
 The ethics expert that the publication chose to cite for this charge was Melanie Sloan.